Paul’s criticism of sexual activity

-Romans 1:26 and 27, at first glance, appears to condemn gay and lesbian activity.
+Romans 1:26 and 27, at first glance, appear to condemn gay and lesbian activity.
 Paul criticizes sexual activity which is against a person’s nature or disposition.
-But in Greek society of the time, homosexuality and bisexuality was regarded as a natural activity for some people.
+But in Greek society of the time, homosexuality and bisexuality were regarded as a natural activity for some people.
 Thus Paul might have been criticizing heterosexuals who were engaged in homosexual activities against their nature.
 He might not be referring to homosexuals or bisexuals at all.

-- The Gospel is for EVERYONE, Jews and Gentiles.
-(1:16)
+- The Gospel is for everyone, Jews and Gentiles.
+(Romans 1:16)

-While Paul is certainly not favorable toward the homosexual acts that he is writing about it is interesting to note that Paul classifies them “unclean” which is not necessarily a “moral” precept.
-(According to the Holiness Code lobsters and shrimp are “unclean” also.)
-He may be pointing out that though the Jews are different than the Gentiles in that they are ritually “clean” (according to the Old Covenant) they are still just as much in need of the grace of the New Covenant.
+While Paul is certainly not favorable toward the homosexual acts that he is writing about, it is interesting to note that Paul classifies them “unclean,” which is not necessarily a “moral” precept.
+(According to the Holiness Code, lobsters and shrimp are “unclean” also.)
+He may be pointing out that though the Jews are different than the Gentiles in that they are ritually “clean” (according to the Old Covenant), they are still just as much in need of the grace of the New Covenant.

 Let’s look at some of the verses in this section:

-28 “And even as they did not like to retain God in their knowledge, God gave them over to adebased mind, to do those things which are not fitting…” People often take this to mean one of the following things:
+And even as they did not like to retain God in their knowledge, God gave them over to a debased mind, to do those things which are not fitting.
+(Romans 1:28)

 - Since homosexuals didn’t retain God in their knowledge, God gave them over to a debased mind.

-- Since the Gentiles were idolatrous God gave them over to a debased mind of homosexuality.
-However, I believe that Paul was saying the following:
+- Since the Gentiles were idolatrous, God gave them over to a debased mind of homosexuality.

-We must ask ourselves “what type of homosexual acts was Paul talking about?”
+We must ask ourselves, “What type of homosexual acts was Paul talking about?”
 Was he talking exclusively about homosexual acts connected with idolatry?
 (Perhaps that was the only kind of homosexual activity he was familiar with.)
 Was he talking about pederasty?
 Was he talking about homosexual acts committed with slaves?
 Was he talking about people of heterosexual orientation committing homosexual acts?
 Just exactly what type of homosexual acts was he concerned with?
-Do people have the right to just ASSUME that these verses were a blanket condemnation of homosexual sex in every context?
+Do people have the right to just assume that these verses were a blanket condemnation of homosexual sex in every context?